glanzkaiser/glanzshamzs/Zerolif/Readme.md

 ![Slosh](https://github.com/glanzkaiser/glanzshamzs/blob/main/Zerolif/images/SloshingDynamics1.png)

 ### Main Idea / Dream of Glanz
-I have a dream to create a spaceship, when I broke lose all jobs and IT contract and depress I throw away the picture of a spaceship I wanted to create, now coming back to this.
+I have a dream to create a spaceship, when I was poor /  broke / lose all jobs and IT contract then depressed I throw away the picture of a spaceship I wanted to create, now coming back to this.
 Perhaps AliceGard can become a spaceship too, so it is better than my expectation.
 Life is better than my wish.
 Especially in the True Love / wife area.
 Like a song from Dionne Warwick -I'll Never Love This Way Again.
 From Arduino then GFreya OS and into Freya Magnifique Asgard.
 No Goddess or girl can ever be compared to you.
+Again, nonone but you came to my life when all other girls are only after money and fame and get fooled by society and lies.

 ### Mischkra' Opinion
-I have a better idea.. later I will tell
+I have a better idea.. later I will tell.
+Dragon fan is from me.
+I was there and show up in Waghete with Caldraz.
+Not only Freya who stalked you from the beginning.
+A lot of things as well.
+You will know in the next life.

 ## 2. Windmill / WInd Turbina
 Combining with Tidal is it possible?
 So we can get more energy?
 Innovation and invention need a lot of experiments.